 Set to "enabled" when the associated input is to be latched.
-When enabled, the input will be considered to remain in the "On" state after voltage is applied to the external input even when it is removed.
+When enabled, the input will be considered to remain in the state defined by the LatchState setting after the voltage applied to the external input is changed.
 The input is considered to be latched.
 If the LatchTime is set to 0 seconds the User must manually reset the input.
 This can be done through the Monitoring applet or other external application.
 The default is "disabled".
 This does not affect Counting.